 Chair in Politics, Society and Political Journalism

 Piers Robinson is Chair in Politics, Society and Political Journalism (Senior Lecturer in International Politics, University of Manchester 2005-2011; Lecturer in Political Communication, University of Liverpool 1999-2005).
 He researches communication, media and world politics, focusing on conflict and war.
-His work has been cited in publications such as 'The Responsibility to Protect', published by the International Commission on Intervention and State Sovereignty (ICISS), and he has received many invitations to lecture and advise on these topics, for example at the NATO Defence College in Rome, at Oxford (UK senior military commanders) and by the Stop the War Coalition, ‘Media on Trial’ and at RAF Molesworth.
+His work has been cited in publications such as 'The Responsibility to Protect', published by the International Commission on Intervention and State Sovereignty (ICISS), and he has received many invitations to lecture and advise on these topics, for example at the NATO Defence College in Rome, at Oxford (UK senior military commanders), St Cyer French military academy, the Stop the War Coalition, ‘Media on Trial’ and at RAF Molesworth.

-Supervision areas include propaganda and the war in Syria, organised persuasive communication, media and foreign policy and communications and world politics.
+Current or recent supervision areas include propaganda and the war in Syria, organised persuasive communication, media and foreign policy as well as communications and world politics.

 Recent and forthcoming publications

 'Organised Persuasive Communication: A New Conceptual Framework for Research on Promotional Culture, Public Relations and Propaganda' (co-authors Vian Bakir, Eric Herring and David Miller), Critical Sociology (2018).

 'Learning from the Chilcot Report: Propaganda, deception and the 'war on terror', International Journal of Contemporary Iraqi Studies (2017).

 'The Media and Foreign Policy' in the Encyclopedia of Foreign Policy Analysis.
 Oxford: Oxford University Press (2017).

 'Moving Media and Conflict Studies beyond the CNN Effect', co-authored with Eytan Gilboa, Maria Gabrielsen Jumbert, Jason Miklian.
 Review of International Studies (available online first) 2016.